dillbyrne/random-agent-spoofer/README.md

 # What's Next #

 I will continue to update the list of useragents and their related properties.
+I hope people will submit information on their browsers so I can keep the list up to date and correct.
 I do not intend to support every single useragent or device.
-The intention of the app is to help hinder browser fingerprinting.
+The intention of the addon is to help hinder browser fingerprinting.

 # Note #